Systematic musicology

 Since systematic musicology brings together several parent disciplines, it is often regarded as being intrinsically interdisciplinary or as a system of interacting subdisciplines (hence the alternative name "systemic").
 However, most systematic musicologists focus on just one or a select few of the many subdisciplines.
 Systematic musicologists who are oriented toward the humanities often make reference to fields such as aesthetics, philosophy, semiotics, hermeneutics, music criticism, Media studies, Cultural studies, gender studies, and (theoretic) sociology.
 Those who are oriented toward science tend to regard their discipline as empirical and data-oriented, and to borrow their methods and ways of thinking from psychology, acoustics, psychoacoustics, physiology, cognitive science, and (empirical) sociology.

 More recently emerged areas of research which at least partially are in the scope of systematic musicology comprise cognitive musicology, neuromusicology, biomusicology, and music cognition including embodied music cognition.
 As an academic discipline, systematic musicology is closely related to practically oriented disciplines such as music technology, music information retrieval, and musical robotics.

 Systematic musicology is less unified than its sister disciplines historical musicology and ethnomusicology.
 Its contents and methods are more diverse and tend to be more closely related to parent disciplines, both academic and practical, outside of musicology.
 The diversity of systematic musicology is to some extent compensated for by interdisciplinary interactions within the system of subdisciplines that make it up.

-The origins of systematic musicology in Europe can be traced to ancient Greece; philosophers such as Pythagoras, Aristotle, Plato and Aristoxenus asked general questions about music.
-Historical musicology and ethnomusicology are much younger disciplines, and the relative importance of the three has fluctuated considerably during the past few centuries.
-Today, musicology's three broad subdisciplines are of approximately equal size in terms of the volume of research activity.